cloudyluna/StardewValleyMods/SelectiveEating/README.md

 ## License

-- This project is licensed under the AGPL-3.0-or-later.
-See the `LICENSE` file for details.
+This project is licensed under the AGPL-3.0-or-later License - see the `LICENSE` file for details.

 - The bundled FSharp.Core is licensed under the MIT license.
 See `sublicenses/FSharp.MIT` file for details.